+Douglas B. Meehan Donald D. Patteson, Jr.

-- 1. Election of two Class II Directors for a three-year term ending at the 2022 Annual | 2.
-Approve, by advisory vote, named executive officer compensation. - 3.
-Ratify the appointment of Grant Thornton LLP as Carriage Services, Inc.'s independent registered public accounting firm for the year ending December 31, 2019.
+3. Ratify the appointment of Grant Thornton LLP as Carriage Services, Inc.'s independent registered public accounting firm for the year ending December 31, 2020.

 Note: In their discretion, the Proxies are authorized to vote upon any other business as may properly come before the meeting or any adjournment(s) thereof.